-An effective governance structure requires that all components interact in order to reach the set strategic objectives, and that governance and risk management permeate all layers of the organization.
+An effective governance structure requires that all components interact in order to achieve the set strategic objectives, and that governance and risk management permeate all layers of the organization.

-Securitas has a decentralized organizational model that promotes entrepreneurship and focuses on the approximately 1 700 branch managers who run the company's daily operations in 53 countries.
+Securitas has a decentralized organizational model that promotes entrepreneurship and focuses on the approximately 1700 branch managers who run the company's daily operations in 53 countries.

 The company's customer offerings improve when decisions are made in close proximity to customers and the employees who perform the services.
-Local decisions are therefore promoted but made within a well-controlled environment.
+Local decisions are therefore encouraged but made within a well-controlled environment.

 The branch offices are run by qualified managers with considerable freedom to develop and conduct operations.
-Each branch has its own statement of income, for which they are fully responsible.
+Each branch has its own statement of income, for which it is fully responsible.
 Incentive programs are used to further encourage personal dedication to the operating and financial performance of the company.
-Securitas' extensive decentralization promotes a high degree of personal entrepreneurship.

-Securitas' Toolbox management model has a methodical structure comprising several welldefined areas or "tools" that serve as a guide at all levels and is maintained through continuous training and discussion forums.
+Securitas' Toolbox management model has a methodical structure that includes several welldefined areas or "tools" that serve as a guide at all levels and is maintained through continuous training and discussion forums.
 Each area of the model describes how Securitas' managers are to conduct themselves in various aspects and stages of the company's operations.
 The model also describes the approach we are expected to take with regard to the market, our customers and employees.

 A key function of the Toolbox is to convey our corporate culture and create a shared platform, which is primarily symbolized by a focus on Securitas' values: Integrity, Vigilance and Helpfulness.
-It also ensures that work methods, management philosophy and customer perspective are shared throughout the organization.
 All Securitas employees are expected to assume responsibility for their customers and operations and our shared values.
 Responsibility is clarified through the measurement and systematic evaluation of results.